Diversity and Inclusion Committee Statement on Pride Month

 As a committee and as a firm, we wish everyone a very happy Pride Month.
 While Pride is and should be a celebration, we must also remember that the first Pride was a riot.
 Pride Month continues the tradition of and honors the 1969 Stonewall Riots, which began as a direct response to police harassment of the LGBTQIA+ community in New York City and around the country.
 We celebrate Marsha P. Johnson, a Black trans woman, who threw the first brick.

 The Diversity and Inclusion Committee is committed to supporting the firm’s goals of promoting equality in the workplace and accurately representing the rich diversity of America.
-We celebrate with the LGBTQIA+ community and re-affirm their right to freely and openly be themselves both in and out of the workplace.
-We recognize the long, arduous road towards fullfledged equality and the progress our society has made along the way.
+We celebrate with the LGBTQIA+ community and reaffirm their right to freely and openly be themselves both in and out of the workplace.
+We recognize the long, arduous road toward full-fledged equality and the progress our society has made along the way.
 For example:

 - In 2015, the Supreme Court in Obergefell v.
 Hodges formally extended the right to marry across the United States for the first time in history.